-A Green Lake 4+ composed of Roy Rubin, Mike Yonker, Chuck Holtz, Leroy Jones and Ray Walker (cox), beat out one of Lake Washington’s boats to earn the right to go to Nationals, where they win, and then go on to win the event at the Pan Am Games in Chicago, where they cap their cinderella story with a gold medal.
+A Green Lake 4+ composed of Roy Rubin, Mike Yonker, Chuck Holtz, Leroy Jones and Ray Walker (cox), beat out one of Lake Washington’s boats to earn the right to go to US Nationals, where they win.
+The teens are the darlings of the Pan Am Games in Chicago, where they cap their cinderella story with a gold medal.

 1960: Green Lake travels to Hawaii for a rematch with Iolani, this continues for two more years.